martinohansen/ynabber/CONFIGURATION.md

 ## Ynabber

+Ynabber moves transactions from reader to writer in a fan-out fashion.
+Every writer will receive all transactions from all readers.

 | Environment variable | Type | Default | Description |
 |:---------------------|:-----|:--------|:------------|
 | YNABBER_DATADIR | `string` | `.` | DataDir is the path for storing files |